digiHow/digiHow_fe/README.md

 `flutter run`

 We support this application on Android and IOS platform.
+But for now, ***only android real device can share their screen.*** Other emulators and real devices can watch other's shared screen.

 We uploaded firebase_option file for demo.
 For real product, we use production options.